KasperKornak/Shell-News-Classifier/README.md

   <img width="581" alt="Zrzut ekranu 2022-07-6 o 21 17 49" src="https://user-images.githubusercontent.com/80947256/177633084-8b742dd4-5cc9-4202-92b9-dbce947bcae2.png">
 </p>

-### The training
+### The (first) training
 At this point I had to select the best possible classifier for the purpose of the project.
 After some tests, the best performing one was Logistic Regression Classifier pipelined with `CountVectorizer` and `TfidfTransformer` all from sklearn module.
 I split the dataset, created a before-mentioned pipeline and achieved an accuracy of about **83%**.
 Lastly, I exported the trained model into .joblib file.
 TFIDF and SVM are baselines that I wanted to start with, since I know them well.
-In the future updates, I may switch to another tokenization and classification techniques.

 ### Main script
-In `news_classifier.py`, I decided to use News API, since it covers more than just Google News.
-Again, the code is simple: send a query to News API, get the response, import titles and URLs to lists, use titles and trained model to classify the articles, then if the label of article is "y", export it and URL to `articles.txt` file.
+To run the program in a loop, I had to define three functions: *basic_ops(apis)*, *data_preparation()* and *model_training()*:

+- *basic_ops(apis )* gets the NewsAPI key, sends the query, classifies the articles and writes them down to `articles.txt`.
+It's just a slightly changed version of the first `news_classifier.py` code.
+- *data_preparation()* opens the `articles.txt` file, gets all the titles, cleans them (makes characters lowercase, uses regex to clean unnecessary parts of the headlines, etc.), gets the labels for classified headlines and appends them to exsisting `cleaned.csv` file. `cleaned.csv` is crucial as it enables model to learn more.
+- *model_training()* is basically 1:1 copy of training.py - it uses same pipeline to train the model.

+The last thing to write was a loop which you can see on a flowchart [here](https://github.com/KasperKornak/Shell-News-Classifier/blob/main/Shell_news_classifier_flowchart.png)

+So, to sum up, what happens in this code is:

+1. You get the news headlines from the web via News API.
+2. Using pretrained model, you classify which headlines are good, which ones are not.
+Then, they are exported to the `articles.txt` file.
+3. If you decide to train the model, the program will clean and prepare the data from `articles.txt` and append it to the `cleaned.csv`, which is the dataset used to train the first model.
+4. The program will train the model based on the updated dataset and overwrite the exsisting model with the newly trained one.

 ## Future
-My main goal is to create a program that will be able to improve itself based on the responses from the user.
-Secondly, I would like to explore improving used classification techniques.
-Thirdly, I would like to solve articles.txt problem (deleting the file everytime you finish using it).

-Thank you.
+After this update, I'll abandon this project for a while.
+I'll try to solve the inconvenience of the deleting `aritcles.txt` file everytime you want to run the program.

+That's it for now, thank you.